-Law students are taught how to think critically, analyse complex facts and issues and persuade by logical argument.
-Law students gain a comprehensive grounding in working with statutes, cases and other legal materials.
-You will learn about law in its wider social, political and historical contexts.
+As a Law student, you will learn how to think critically, analyse complex facts and issues, and persuade by logical argument.
+You will gain a comprehensive grounding in working with statutes, cases and other legal materials.
+You will understand about the law in its wider social, political and historical contexts.

 UC's School of Law is the internationally recognised, professionally relevant, community-focused Law School in New Zealand.
-UC is rated in the top 100 universities in the world for Law (QS world university rankings by subject 2014).
-We have been producing outstanding legal graduates for over 130 years.
+UC ranks in the top 150 universities in the world for Law (QS World University Rankings by Subject, 2017).
+We have been producing outstanding legal graduates for over 140 years.

 Law students enjoy the collegial atmosphere within the School, where they get to know each other and the staff well.
 LAWSOC, the Law Students' Society, has over 800 members and is very active, organising academic support, social activities, a range of competitions and other events eg, the Law Revue, the Law Ball and the Leavers' Dinner.
 The Māori Law Students' Association, Te Pūtairiki, provides a supportive environment, fostering academic excellence among Māori Law students and organising cultural and social events.